 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 An American acquaintance once reacted with shock when he heard of this soup for the first time: 'Wow, is that similar to stone soup?' he quipped, referring of course to the famous fairytale by the Brothers Grimm.
 It's not hard to see his point ... who first thought of making a soup from a condiment anyway?
 At any rate, this regional specialty from Groningen is delicious, and that's all that counts.
 Our heartfelt thanks go to Mr. Boom for sharing his recipe with us.

 - 1 cup (150 grams) bacon lardons

 - 1 medium-sized shallot, finely chopped

-- 1 tbsp grainy Groninger mustard (or other grainy mustard)
+- 1 tablespoon grainy Groninger mustard (or other grainy mustard)

-- 1 tbsp smooth Groninger mustard (or other smooth mustard)
+- 1 tablespoon smooth Groninger mustard (or other smooth mustard)